sanyassyed/data-engineering-zoomcamp-project/week5/README.md

         distData.filter(_ < 10).collect()
         ```

-    3. Now add the export paths for JAVA_HOME and SPARK_HOME permenantly to the bash scricpt as follows:
+    3. Now add the export paths for JAVA_HOME and SPARK_HOME permenantly to the bash script as follows:
         - `nano .bashrc` -> type this to open the bashrc file in the editor
         - Go to the end and append the above two export commands under the other export commands in new lines
         - `Ctrl+O` -> to save the file